altunixon/wips/lns/altina_ln/ASP-134-Chapter_4_The_Price_of_Betrayal.md

 When the headquarters were shifting, relaying orders became difficult.<br/>
 No matter how wide the enemy detection network was, it was useless if the reports couldn’t make it to headquarters.<br/>
 And now, Regis was in the same situation.<br/>
-— We are attacked by a cavalry charge when our security is at its weakest!
+— We are attacked by a cavalry charge when our security is at its weakest!<br/>
 He clicked his tongue.<br/>
 "Just where did they come from…?!"<br/>
 He despatched adequate amount of scouts to prevent anything unexpected from happening, and he even knew how the enemy was deployed.<br/>